 One final word

 Occasionally, I’ll hear about transsexuals going on Hormone Replacement Therapy.
-While I’m all in favor of doing so, we shouldn’t call it Hormone Replacement Therapy because nobody’s replacing anything that was there before and now isn’t.
-So let’s call it something else — just plain Hormone Therapy will do fine.
+While I’m all in favor of their doing so, we shouldn’t call it Hormone Replacement Therapy because nobody’s replacing anything that was there before and now isn’t.
+So let’s call it something else — just plain Hormone Therapy or Transition Therapy will do fine.